michalweiser/javascript-style-guide/Readme.md

 ## Name your closures

 Feel free to give your closures a name.
 It shows that you care about them, and will produce better stack traces, heap and cpu profiles.
+Allowes you to simply grep your stack trace to find named function.

 *Right:*